Students without a High School Diploma

 Students in the above mentioned category will be required to take the College’s Placement Tests in math, reading and writing.

-Admission of Persons with Felony Convictions or Disciplinary Dismissals
+Admission of Persons with Felony Convictions or Disciplinary (Non-Academic) Dismissals

 A felony in New York State law is a crime for which more than one year in prison may be imposed.
 The felony question applies if you have been convicted as an adult.